Caching Strategies: A Practical Guide

 | Cache miss (with cache) | 5-51ms | Same as database |

-Here’s the thing though: a cache that serves stale data is worse than no cache.
-And a cache that needs constant babysitting to stay valid is just overhead you don’t need.
+A cache that serves stale data is worse than no cache.
+And a cache that needs constant babysitting to stay valid is just overhead you do not need.

 Cache-Aside (Lazy Loading)